Study Notes:

 - Example: For Fly.io, run

-fly secrets import < .env
+fly secrets import < .env from the command line.

 - Research how to handle environment variables in your PaaS to avoid deployment failures.